Within the admin area of Curatr, administrators can set some organisation-wide settings.

 - Group (Optional)

 Note: Just because your Curatr allows Public Registration, this doesn’t automatically give users the right to view each course within your organisation.
-On a course-by-course basis, you can elect to allow users to self-enrol to the course, or to deny this privilege.
+On a course-by-course basis, you can make courses public or secret, elect to allow users to self-enrol to the course, or to deny this privilege.

 Default Game Settings

-In the organisation settings you can set some course gamification settings that will be used by default when you create a new course unless you specify them otherwise.
+Curatr awards Experience Points (XP) for actions to encourage engagement and social interactions.
+In the organisation settings you can set some course gamification settings that will be used by default when you create a new course, unless you specify otherwise.
 These include:

 - XP gained from viewing an object.